Rhys Walters: Career

 The club left a contract offer on the table for the 2024–25 season as Walters had unsuccessful trials elsewhere.
 He had a trial game with Norwich City Under-21s in November 2024.
 On 10 January 2025, Walters returned to Port Vale on an initial three-and-a-half-year deal.
 Moore said that Walters was the team's "best player by a country mile" in a 2–1 defeat at Colchester United on 11 March, his second game since returning to the club.
 He went on to be voted as the club's Player of the Month for March by readers of The Valiant substack.
 He started five of the club's six games in April, whilst being a key substitute in the other game, as the Vale secured promotion back into League One.

+He found himself out of the starting eleven for the majority of the 2025–26 season under Darren Moore, though new manager Jon Brady described him as an "exceptional talent" in February.
+He scored his first career goal on 17 March in a 3–2 defeat at Blackpool.
+He made 18 league starts as Vale were relegated back to League Two and new manager Jon Brady suggested that he would like to play Walters as a number eight rather than as a holding midfielder.

 Style of play

 Walters is a midfielder with good vision.
 Port Vale manager Darren Moore said that he "can get himself out of tight situations with his ability, he has a wonderful engine, is creative when he goes forward but is powerful and does his work off the ball".